ryanmurphy42/Murphy2025NanoUQ/README.md

 |7| S9 | Synthetic | High r (relative to K) |

-Each of these Code_ID's are associated with the following files.
+Each of these Code_ID's are associated with the following files (where xx represents the Code_ID from the above table).

 | | Filename       | Description | ABC distance metric | ABC-SMC algorithm |
 | :---:   | :---: | :---: | :---: | :---: |